 - 1. MHS Conveyor supplied pressure regulator is required.
 (P/N E0034790) - 2.
-Regulator pressure set at 40 PSI. - 3.
+Regulator pressure set at 40 PSI.
+Pressure over 40 PSI can cause permanent damage to the pneumatic actuators. - 3.
 Maximum conveyor length each way from regulator is 100'. - a.
 Locate the regulator in center of conveyor for minimum air pressure drop. - 4.
 Low pressure switch to be set to indicate a pressure drop below 20 PSI. - 5.
 In high humidity or low temperature, use an air dryer. - 6.
 Use 5 micron filter. - 7.
 Lockout/shutoff valve to be provided by air system installer for factory high pressure line before regulator. - 8.
 Low pressure switch is recommended.